-Explore the wonders of the universe and the latest discoveries in astronomy, space exploration, and Earth science at the Cernan Earth and Space Center, a unique space-age facility that combines education and entertainment for people of all ages.
-Open all year, the Cernan Center is conveniently located at Triton College in Chicago's western suburb of River Grove.
-The Cernan Center houses a 90-seat dome theater that features star-filled planetarium shows, wraparound films, children's shows and laser light shows, along with a Space Hall and Star Store gift shop.
+Explore the wonders of the universe and the latest discoveries in astronomy, space exploration, and geoscience at the Cernan Earth and Space Center, a unique space-age facility that combines education and entertainment for visitors of all ages.
+Open year-round, the Cernan Center is conveniently located on the campus of Triton College in Chicago's western suburb of River Grove.

 For a local map and directions to Triton College, Click HERE.